martindevans/martindevans.me/japan2014.md

 Click on any of the images to get a full resolution version, when you have a full resolution image displayed click anywhere to dismiss it.

-A lot of the thumbnail images look vert strangely squashed or stretched, it's because all the thumbnails are square but the images are portrait or landscape - the full resolution version doesn't suffer that problem :)
+A lot of the thumbnail images look very strangely squashed or stretched, it's because all the thumbnails are square but the images are portrait or landscape - the full resolution version doesn't suffer that problem :)

 ### Kawaguchiko